benajtil/cv-resume/README.md

 ## 📖 About

 I’m **Ben Florence A.J.
-Til**, a fresh Computer Science graduate from NDMU, passionate about web development and pixel‑perfect UIs.
+Til**, a fresh Computer Science graduate from NDMU, passionate about web development.
 This repo hosts my personal portfolio site, where you can:

 - Learn about my background, skills, and experience
 - Browse through my featured projects
-- Download my résumé with one click
+- Download my resume with one click

 ## ✨ Features

 - **Hero section** with dynamic typing effect
 - **About**, **Timeline**, **Projects**, **Skills**, **Contact** sections
 - **Responsive** layout (mobile‑first)
-- **Download Résumé** button opens PDF in a new tab
+- **Download Resume** button opens PDF in a new tab
 - **EmailJS**–powered contact form with auto‑reply
 - **Dark/light** mode toggle (optional to implement)